opensauceryafrica/bifrost/gcs/doc.md

 3. Once you have created the service account, navigate to the "Keys" tab and click on the "Create Key" button
 4. Select "JSON" as the key type and download the JSON key file _Note the path to your JSON key file as you will need it later_

-#### Install Google Cloud SDK
-1. Download and install the Google Cloud SDK from the official website
-2. Follow the prompts to set up the SDK on your local machine
-3. Authenticate the SDK using the command `gcloud auth login`

 ## Mounting a Bifrost Bridge to GCS
 1. Install Bifrost using: ```go get github.com/bifrost-cloud/bifrost```